-19.3.8 Runtime Configuration
+18.3.8 Runtime Configuration

-Earlier, in Section 19.3.6, "Configuring the Provider when Creating a Factory Instance" and Section 19.3.7, "Configuring the Provider when Creating a Store Instance", we demonstrated how to perform configuration during instance creation.
-To facilitate adding and modifying properties at runtime the User and Role APIs also provide a Configuration class.
+Earlier, in Section 18.3.6, "Configuring the Provider when Creating a Factory Instance" and Section 18.3.7, "Configuring the Provider when Creating a Store Instance", we demonstrated how to perform configuration when creating an instance.
+To facilitate adding and modifying properties at runtime, the User and Role APIs also provide a Configuration class.